-7.1.6 Infinite lists Let \mathscr{S} be the sketch with three nodes, 1, d and l, arrows $a, b: 1 \to d$, head $: l \to d$ and tail $: l \to l$, no diagrams, and two cones, one empty with 1 at the vertex and the other C given by
+7.1.6 Infinite lists Let $\mathscr S$ be the sketch with three nodes, 1, d and l, arrows $a,b:1\longrightarrow d$, head $:l\longrightarrow d$ and tail $:l\longrightarrow l$, no diagrams, and two cones, one empty with 1 at the vertex and the other C given by

-One model of this sketch is the model M with M(l) the set of all infinite sequences of a's and b's.
-M(head) gives the first entry of a sequence and M(tail) gives the sequence obtained by deleting the first entry of the sequence.
+One model of this sketch is the model M with M(l) the set of all infinite sequences of a's and b's. $M(\mathsf{head})$ gives the first entry of a sequence and $M(\mathsf{tail})$ gives the sequence obtained by deleting the first entry of the sequence.

 If you try to define a model M of this sketch in which M(l) is the set of finite lists of a's and b's and head and tail have their usual meaning, you will run into trouble eventually.
-The reason is that if a list is finite, then repeated applications of M(tail) to it will eventually give the empty list, but the empty list has no head, so there is no obvious way to allow it to be in M(l).
+The reason is that if a list is finite, then repeated applications of $M(\mathsf{tail})$ to it will eventually give the empty list, but the empty list has no head, so there is no obvious way to allow it to be in M(l).
 Various ways of handling this type of error have been suggested in the literature, for example [Goguen, 1978] and [Wells and Barr, 1988] (the latter is described in Section 8.1).